THE GRANDS PRIX

 The Trophies

-The new Deauville Green Awards recognize excellence in respect for the environment, innovation and aesthetics.
+The new Deauville Green Awards recognise excellence in environmental protection, innovation and aesthetics.

-This is reflected in these cut and asymmetrical angles and the economy of matter: the trophies of finalists and the Special Prizes are manufactured by cutting the Grand Prix in two.
-The craftsman has worked from a single form and thanks to cutting, the three trophies are naturally differentiated while maintaining a consistent look.
+This is reflected in the cut and asymmetrical angles and the concern to economise on materials: the Finalist Trophies and Special Prizes are made by cutting the Grand Prix in half.
+The craftsman has thus worked from a single shape, and thanks to the cut-out, the three trophies are naturally differentiated while retaining a coherent look.

-The angles echo the natural prisms of the precious stones found in nature.
-The trophies thus become jewels that distinguish merit, fulfillment.
-These oak totems with carved corners, treated with vegetable oil, especially echo the craft and local natural resources.
+The angles echo the natural prisms of precious stones found in nature.
+In this way, the trophies become jewels of merit and achievement.
+These totems, made of oak wood with carved angles and treated with vegetable oil, are above all echoes of local craftsmanship and natural resources.